-One of the things I’ve come to learn over the years (many times the hard way) is that people are often sensitive about their leadership challenges.
+One of the things I’ve come to learn over the years (sometimes the hard way) is that people are often sensitive about their leadership challenges.
 They won’t want to talk about it if they sense you have an agenda (even if the agenda is just to be helpful).
 And most of the time, it doesn’t matter how much or little you know.
 You have to be invited.
 Another thing I’ve learned is that, among other things, leadership is a conversation.

 What are you working on that you’re really excited about?

 This is a great opening question because it engages the other person’s positive emotions.
 People like talking about the things that get them excited.
-It underscores what is really working for them.
+It highlights what is really working for them.
 No matter how challenging things may be, if there is something to get excited about, then hope is alive and well.